 It is possible to recover more biomass from existing crop rotations and forestry using relatively simple measures.
-It is also possible to design completely new crop rotations destined for biorefining that can give an even higher biomass yield while also reducing environmental impact (see later sections).
+It is also possible to design completely new crop rotations designed for biorefining applications that will give an even higher biomass yield while also reducing environmental impact (see later sections).